BruteAkaSylo/BruteAkaSylo/README.md

 Hey, I'm Brute. 👋

-- I am a developer of C#, WPF and Python.
+- I am a developer of C#, WPF, and Python.

 ## 🔭 Projects